MiroslavZadrepko/MajstoriApp/README.md

 MERN, Styled Components, MUI, React Router, Git, VS Code

 ## ToDo
-delete tmp craft after moving to perm, filter for craftsman profession is not working (part of input), add review and move from tmp to perma base, convert to MERN + redux fully, admin funcionality(s), translation to english, responsivnes.
+filter for craftsman profession is not working (part of input), add review and move from tmp to perma base, convert to MERN + redux fully, admin funcionality(s), translation to english, responsivnes, clear storage.

 ## Work in progress :)